This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 I recommend that you spray the outside of the croquettes with cooking spray.

-This will help ensure you get a golden color and allow a crust to form a bit.
+This will help ensure you get a golden color and allow a crust to form.

 You would want to cook at 425 degrees.

-Pan-frying is faster, and you will find that it creates a better crust for your patties.
+Pan-frying is faster; it creates a better crust for your patties.

 A croquette mixture is flakier and offers a lighter texture.